Gonzalo Álvarez

-Gonzalo Esteban Álvarez Morales (born 20 January 1997), nicknamed El Gringo, is a Chilean professional footballer who plays as a winger for Rangers de Talca.
+Gonzalo Esteban Álvarez Morales (born 20 January 1997), nicknamed El Gringo, is a Chilean professional footballer who plays as a winger for Deportes Recoleta.

 Career

 Álvarez joined Unión San Felipe at U16 level, making his professional debut in a Primera B match against Naval on May 14, 2014.

 In the second half of 2020 Chilean Primera División, Álvarez joined Audax Italiano on loan from Unión San Felipe with an option to buy, making his debut at the Chilean top flight scoring a goal against Coquimbo Unido.

 In 2025, Álvarez signed with Deportes Limache.
 He switched to Rangers de Talca for the second half of the same year.

+In December 2025, Álvarez joined Deportes Recoleta.

 Personal life

 Born in San Felipe, Chile, Álvarez moved to Miami along with his family at the age of 7 and returned to Chile at the age of 13.
 Due to the fact that he lived in the United States, he has been nicknamed El Gringo.